About the census : Overview

 The census is a survey that happens every 10 years and gives us a picture of all the people and households in England and Wales.
 The census is unique.
 There’s simply nothing else that gives so much detail about us and the society we live in.

 All kinds of organisations, from local authorities to charities, use the information to help provide the services we all need, including transport, education and healthcare.
 Without the census, it would be much more difficult to do this.

 By taking part, you’ll be helping make sure you and your community get the services needed now and in the future.

 Past, present and future

 We also need your help between each census.
 At the ONS, we rely on ongoing studies to provide detailed, up-to-date information about changes to society.
-To ensure that we represent everyone, we ask selected individuals to take part in these studies.
-Some are carried out face-to-face, some over the phone and some online.
+To ensure that we represent everyone, we ask people to take part in these studies.
+We carry out some face to face, some over the phone and some online.

 These studies do not stop while the census takes place.
 To find out more about the types of studies we run throughout the year, visit the ONS website.

 The census in Scotland and Northern Ireland

 At the ONS, we’re responsible for planning and running the census for England and Wales.